-"Free Kisses, Buy cool stuff, Drink lobster milkshake, Speed Hating, Eat cereal, Make upcycled origami, Eat Marmite sandwiches, Birds, Watch a serial killer film, Make a ‘rubbish’ rosette, Nail tattoos, David’s Plastic Collection, Fitness Videotape-knitting workout class, Make a moustache, Matchmaking matchstick-model making for singles, Potatoes, Live drawing on Hub building’s outside walls, Ring Arm Wrestling contest in the Shed, Airline cutlery, Souvenirs of Dalston, Sit on a bench made from discarded east-end pallets, Cycle-powered film screening brought to you by Lucky Saddle productions."
+"Free Kisses, Buy cool stuff, Drink lobster milkshake, Speed Hating, Eat cereal, Make upcycled origami, Eat Marmite sandwiches, Birds, Watch a serial killer film, Make a ‘rubbish’ rosette, Nail tattoos, David’s Plastic Collection, Fitness Videotape-knitting workout class, Make a moustache, Matchmaking matchstick-model making for singles, Potatoes, Live drawing on Hub building’s outside walls, Ring Arm Wrestling contest in the Shed, Airline cutlery, Souvenirs of Dalston, Cycle-powered film screening brought to you by Lucky Saddle productions."

-Day 1 - Exorcise/Exercise : we played the soundtrack of the Exorcist and exercised to Jane Fonda workouts while knitting with the videotape;
+Day 1 - Exorcise/Exercise : we listened to the soundtrack of the Exorcist and exercised to Jane Fonda workouts while knitting with the videotape;

 Day 2 - Surreal/Cereal: we played serial killer films, ate cereal cakes, made books out of cereal packets

-Day 3 - Love/Hate : we played I hate you so much right now and Love to love you baby, ate marmite sandwiches, arm wrestled with the love and hate rings and invited singles to mingle at the 'Matchmaking matchstick-model making' evening where they were paired up to make matchstick models.
+Day 3 - Love/Hate : we listened to I Hate You So Much Right Now and Love to love You Baby, ate marmite sandwiches, arm wrestled with the love & hate rings and invited singles to mingle at the 'Matchmaking matchstick-model making' evening where they were paired up to make matchstick models together.

 Ok, so the Lobster milkshake didn't really happen.